visahaarala/jazzchords/md/Solutions.md

 The metronome has different UI for computer and mobile users.
 Computer interface is optimized for use with `arrows` (←↑→↓), `space` and `tab`.

-Flash is not available in tempos over 180bpm.
-This is to avoid negative reactions.
+Flash is disabled for tempos over 180bpm.

 #### Difficulty levels